CodeItQuick/CTddSqlLite/README.md

         3. What are the typical queries?
         4. How to store/retrieve/construct the database
         5. Look at DB from an input/black box perspective

+# C Project: Write In Memory Testable DB Project
+1. WHO: Developers (Performance View)
+    1. WHY: Database must be performant
+       1. HOW: manage memory properly for different requests
+       2. HOW: store memory efficiently
+       3. HOW: retrieve memory efficiently
+       4. HOW: file storage
+    2. WHY: Database must be well tested
+       1. HOW: Proper Logging
+       2. HOW: Proper Testing for correctness and performance
+    3. WHY: Database must have minimal types
+       4. HOW: Limit to varchar(255) and ints
+2. WHO: Me
+    1. WHY: Learn About C Programming
+       1. HOW: Use Pluralsight and Udemy
+       2. HOW: Books - C Programming Language
+       3. HOW: Mentoring - Doug

 # Why?